 Mushrooms are excellent sources of food for off-gridders.
 However, care should be taken not to gather poisonous species.

 These can cause illnesses and result in death in severe cases.
-This article should only be used as a reference and a complete handout on edible and poisonous mushrooms.
+This article should only be used as a reference and not a complete handout on edible and poisonous mushrooms.

 We have described the physical characteristics of edible and poisonous mushrooms.

 We hope that you have learned a lot from the information presented.
 Please share the article, and don’t forget to explore related posts at the Em Offgrid.
 Thank you for reading this post!